daniambrosio/RepData_PeerAssessment2/RepData_PeerAssessment2.md

 }
 ```

-After downloading it read the raw data to be used in the project using the ``read.csv()`` method, that is able to read directly from the b-zipped file.
+After downloading it, read the raw data to be used in the project using the ``read.csv()`` method, that is able to read directly from the b-zipped file.
 After reading its content into memory, print the structure of the data using the ``str()`` function.

 ```r